 “Quintessentially English” is the phrase that describes the Chesterfield Hotel perfectly.
-Located in one of the UK’s most desirable areas, Mayfair – it is just off Berkeley Square – the hotel oozes old school etiquette, décor and service.
-The 94 rooms and 16 suites are of the luxurious standard you would expect of a four star city hotel.
+Located in one of the UK’s most desirable areas, Mayfair – it is just off Berkeley Square – the hotel oozes old-school etiquette, décor, marble, and traditional wood flooring.
+The 94 rooms and 16 suites are of the luxurious standard you would expect of a four-star city hotel.
 Originally three Georgian townhouses, they were pulled together to form what is now known as the Chesterfield.

-The hotel is part of the Red Carnation Hotel Collection all which have a very distinctive look, reflecting the tastes of South African-born Bea Tollman who is the current owner.
-Above all else Bea places a great deal of value on service, and requires an exacting standard from her staff.
+The hotel is part of the Red Carnation Hotel Collection all of which have a very distinctive look, reflecting the tastes of South African-born Bea Tollman who is the current owner.
+Above all else, Bea places a great deal of value on service and requires an exacting standard from her staff.
 Most important to Bea is that the staff should try to anticipate the guest’s needs before they have to ask.

 The afternoon tea was definitely the highlight of my stay.
 I invited my sister to join me and she thoroughly enjoyed it as well.
 The chef pulled out all the stops catering for my culinary requirements, I am a pescetarian.
 The Mediterranean roasted spiced vegetable sandwiches were delicious as were the home-baked scones, all washed down with Lanson Champagne.
 Which did indeed come in handy as the conservatory was over-run with children who had booked in for the special Little Oompa Loompa Afternoon tea.